-As publisher of various art magazines and newsletters, I feel that we have a responsibility to help artists, galleries, and museums impacted by Hurricanes Harvey and Irma.
+As publisher of various art magazines and newsletters, I feel that we have a responsibility to help artists, galleries, and museums impacted by Hurricane Florence.

-When Katrina hit New Orleans, many galleries there were in trouble.
+When Harvey hit Houston, and when Katrina hit New Orleans, many galleries there were in trouble.
 Tourism fell way off, and locals were consumed with things other than buying art.

 At that time we stepped in and offered free advertising to help some of those galleries survive, and we later learned that it helped a lot.
 Thankfully, collectors with good hearts looked at the websites, found art they liked, and did some purchasing.

-We know that there are galleries in both Texas and Florida that will be impacted by a lack of traffic and tourism, and galleries affected by flooding in their space or simply the distraction of storm-related issues in their communities, keeping people from visiting and buying.
+We feel an obligation to give back during this storm as well.
+We know that there are galleries that will be impacted by a lack of traffic and tourism, and galleries affected by flooding in their space or simply the distraction of storm-related issues in their communities, keeping people from visiting and buying.

-We know the storm will affect those in Houston, Miami, and other areas for a long time to come, so please keep these people in your thoughts and prayers.
+We know the storm continues to create flooding in North and South Carolina and other areas, so please keep these people in your thoughts and prayers.

 This is a time when we, as a community of artists, galleries, collectors, museums, and auction houses, can come to their rescue.
 I encourage you, particularly if you were planning to buy art anyway, to consider visiting these people online and making purchases.